Floating-point arithmetic: Multiplication and division

 Similarly, division is accomplished by subtracting the divisor's exponent from the dividend's exponent, and dividing the dividend's significand by the divisor's significand.

 There are no cancellation or absorption problems with multiplication or division, though small errors may accumulate as operations are performed in succession.
 In practice, the way these operations are carried out in digital logic can be quite complex (see Booth's multiplication algorithm and Division algorithm).

-For a fast, simple method, see the Horner method.

 Literal syntax

 Literals for floating-point numbers depend on languages.
 They typically use e or E to denote scientific notation.
 The C programming language and the IEEE 754 standard also define a hexadecimal literal syntax with a base-2 exponent instead of 10.
 In languages like C, when the decimal exponent is omitted, a decimal point is needed to differentiate them from integers.
 Other languages do not have an integer type (such as JavaScript), or allow overloading of numeric types (such as Haskell).
 In these cases, digit strings such as 123 may also be floating-point literals.

 Examples of floating-point literals are: